OmdenaAI/aswan-egypt-detecting-hate-nlp/src/data/clean-datasets/README.md

 Please do NOT change the case of your sentences as the distinction between lowercase and uppercase can be meaningful in this context.

 The pre-processing for the 'clean_sentence_EDA' will involve all the steps above, *plus the deletion of all emojis* (if present).

+> In case of doubt, please do not hesitate to be in contact with the task leaders.